Chapter 1:

 They pause, taken off-guard by my willingness to push back.
 "W-well...
 I had supposed that I would be in better form to train whoever I had called forth to this world."
 They puff themselves up, arms at the hip to appear more confident.
 "I may not look the part at present time, but I am still a demon lord.
 Many had feared me in my prime. ...Though they may be gone now, my army once stood strong against those who opposed me."

 "I believe you, I believe you."
 Or at least, I don't have any reason not to.
 Like I said before, it's not like anyone can simply bring the dead back to life.
-Even if they didn't have the intended result, these spells are still no laughing matter.
+Even if it didn't have the intended result, these spells are still no laughing matter.

-"If you lack faith in yourself, then I can always begin the ritual once more.
+Their arms fall to their sides.
+"Where then does your apprehension lie, Penelope?
+If you lack faith in yourself, then I can always begin the ritual once more.
 Find someone else to fight in my stead."

 As if those tiny arms could perform any complex rituals.